 Here are some general cooking guidelines to consider:

 A main recommendation for how to cook Bresse chicken is to cook it "low and slow."
-This is because American Bresse are not processed at age 6-8 weeks as are Cornish Cross chickens; the few weeks of additional age does make a difference in the texture of the meat.
+This is because American Bresse are not processed at age 6-8 weeks as are Cornish Cross chickens; the additional weeks of age do make a difference in the texture of the meat.

 The eating experience can range from 'al dente' to "a lot of work to chew."
 According to the hub when I failed to do justice to the bird in the pot, "It's not enjoyable eating, that's for sure."
 Okay then!
 That is how it can be when the age of the bird is not respected.